-Management is responsible for preparing, tagging and publishing the financial statements in the single electronic reporting format required in ESEF.
-This responsibility comprises an adequate process and the internal control procedures which management determines is necessary for the preparation, tagging and publication of the financial statements.
+Management is responsible for the preparation of the annual report in compliance with the ESEF regulation.
+This responsibility comprises an adequate process and such internal control as management determines is necessary.

 Auditor's Responsibilities

 For a description of the auditor's responsibilities when performing an assurance engagement of the ESEF reporting, see: https://revisorforeningen.no/revisjonsberetninger